youngde811/Shakespearean-Insult-Generator/README.md

 random, one from each column of words that are supplied in the data file, using a separate random number for each.
 The algorithm is actually quite simple.

-Using the included model file, there are 50 lines of three tokens each, for a total permutation of 125,000.
+Using the included model file, there are 50 lines of three tokens each, for a total permutation count of 125,000.

 You may use your own model file if you wish.
 If you create your own, it **must** follow a strict format: _three tokens per line; each token separated by a single tab character_.
 The generator makes an attempt to validate a model file, and